Amazon offers free music streaming service; rival Spotify slips

 Rival Spotify Technologies also offers a “freemium” model that includes a free ad-supported version along with a paid ad-free version at $9.99 per month.

-Amazon shares were up nearly 0.5%, while those of rival Spotify Technologies fell about 5%.
+Amazon shares were up nearly 0.5%, while those of of rival Spotify Technologies fell about 5%.
+(Reporting by Amal S in Bengaluru; Editing by Arun Koyyur)